 During the next two class periods, have the learners develop their personal narratives.

-As the learners complete their narratives, have them partner with other learners and use Attachment One: Feedback Forums – Personal Narrative to respond to each other’s rough drafts.
+As the learners complete their narratives, have them partner with other learners and use Handout One: Feedback Forums – Personal Narrative to respond to each other’s rough drafts.

 Meet with each learner individually to discuss his/her rough draft, making suggestions as how to refine their narratives.

 Use editing groups so that other learners can check for organization, grammar, punctuation, spelling, and word choice before they write their final draft.